Iran–Iraq War: Iranian war-weariness

 Operation Karbala-5 was a severe blow to Iran's military and morale.
 To foreign observers, it appeared that Iran was continuing to strengthen.
-By 1988, Iran had become self-sufficient in many areas, such as anti-tank TOW missiles, Scud ballistic missiles (Shahab-1), Silkworm anti-ship missiles, Oghab tactical rockets, and producing spare parts for their weaponry.
+By 1988, Iran had become self-sufficient in many areas, such as anti-tank missiles, ballistic missiles, anti-ship missiles, tactical rockets, and producing spare weapon parts.
 Iran had improved its air defences with smuggled surface to air missiles.
-Iran was even producing UAV's and the Pilatus PC-7 propeller aircraft for observation.
+Iran was even producing UAVs and the Pilatus PC-7 propeller aircraft for observation.
 Iran doubled their stocks of artillery, and was self-sufficient in the manufacture of ammunition and small arms.

 While it was not obvious to foreign observers, the Iranian public had become increasingly war-weary and disillusioned with the fighting, and relatively few volunteers joined the fight in 1987–88.
 Because the Iranian war effort relied on popular mobilisation, their military strength actually declined, and Iran was unable to launch any major offensives after Karbala-5.
 As a result, for the first time since 1982, the momentum of the fighting shifted towards the regular army, whose reliance on conscription made the war even less popular.
 Many Iranians began to try to escape the conflict.
-As early as May 1985, anti-war demonstrations took place in 74 cities throughout Iran, which were crushed by the regime, resulting in some protesters being shot and killed.
+Anti-war demonstrations took place in numerous cities throughout Iran, which were violently suppressed by the regime, causing deaths.

 The leadership acknowledged that the war was a stalemate, and began to plan accordingly.
 No more "final offensives" were planned.
-The head of the Supreme Defence Council Akbar Rafsanjani announced during a news conference the end of human wave attacks.
+Akbar Rafsanjani also announced the end of human wave attacks.
 Mohsen Rezaee, head of the IRGC, announced that Iran would focus exclusively on limited attacks and infiltrations, while arming and supporting opposition groups inside of Iraq.

 On the Iranian home front, sanctions, declining oil prices, and Iraqi attacks on Iranian oil facilities and shipping took a heavy toll on the economy.
 While the attacks themselves were not as destructive as some analysts believed, the U.S.-led Operation Earnest Will, which protected Iraqi and allied oil tankers, but not Iranian ones, led many neutral countries to stop trading with Iran because of rising insurance and fear of air attack.
 Iranian oil and non-oil exports fell by 55%, inflation reached 50% by 1987, and unemployment skyrocketed.
 At the same time, Iraq was experiencing crushing debt and shortages of workers, encouraging its leadership to try to end the war quickly.